-Safe With Me Batterer Intervention Program was certified as having met the core standards described in the Essential Elements and Standards for Batterer Intervention Programs.
-Kansas law requires batterer intervention programs to obtain certification from the attorney general’s office.
+A Connecting Pointe, LLC. was certified as having met the core standards described in the Essential Elements and Standards for Batterer Intervention Programs.
+A Kansas law enacted by the 2012 state legislature requires batterer intervention programs to obtain certification from the attorney general’s office.

 The Batterer Intervention Certification Panel, appointed by the attorney general, completed an in-depth process including evaluation and site visits to assess program compliance.
 The certification was awarded for a two-year period, during which the program will be subject to additional monitoring by the attorney general’s office.